Icinga/icinga2/doc/9-icinga2-api.md

 [filter expression](9-icinga2-api.md#icinga2-api-filters).
 For each object matching the filter the action in question is performed once.

-These parameters may either be passed as an URL query string (e.g. url/actions/action-name?list=of&parameters) or as key-value pairs in a JSON-formatted payload or a mix of both.
+These parameters may either be passed as a URL query string (e.g. url/actions/action-name?list=of&parameters) or as key-value pairs in a JSON-formatted payload or a mix of both.

 All actions return a 200 `OK` or an appropriate error code for each